This guide was updated on November 24, 2019.

 Ibiza Gay Saunas & Cruising Bars

 La Muralla – this cruising bar can be found in Dalt Vila and is the only exclusively male bar on the island.
 They’ve got weekly parties and themes like Fun & Sex, Naked Party and Cruising Night.
 The dress code can be fairly strict, so be sure to check out that night’s required attire online before showing up.
 Address: Calle Sa Carrossa, 3 (Dalt Vila)

-Ibiza Gay Pride – this event has been on hiatus for a number of years but recently returned in July of 2015 for another go and expects to return in 2016.
+Ibiza Gay Pride – this event has been on hiatus for a number of years but recently returned in July of 2015.
 It consists of special parties and venues, a fashion show, art and photography exhibitions, documentaries and of course a small, but energetic Pride Parade.

 Day Trips from Ibiza

 Formentera – this small island just south of Ibiza and the most southern of the Balearic Islands is a great day trip to escape the never ending club scene of Ibiza.
 Its beautiful white beaches and clear waters bring many visitors over to relax under the Mediterranean sun.
 Travel to the island can be done easily by ferry.
 They leave from the Ibiza port about every 30 minutes in the high season and arrive in about 40 minutes.
 The ferry costs about 40€ round trip.
 Book tour →

 Have you ever visited Ibiza?
 Why would you like to visit this infamous Spanish isle?
 Let us know in the comments!

 Note: Some of these links are affiliates which means using them won’t cost you any extra but we do receive a small commission for each referral.
 You’re not obligated to use them but we appreciate it if you do.
 Thanks in advance for supporting this site if you choose to use our link!